Reason (Melanie C album)

-Reason is the second solo album by English singer Melanie C, released on 10 March 2003 by Virgin Records.
+Reason is the second solo studio album by the English singer Melanie C, released on 10 March 2003 by Virgin Records.
 It was the follow-up to Northern Star, and reached number five on the UK Albums Chart, selling 30,876 copies in its first week.
-Although not performing as well as Northern Star, Reason was certified Gold in the United Kingdom, with 101,889 copies sold.
-The album has sold 500,000 copies worldwide.
+Although not performing as well as Northern Star, Reason was certified Gold in the United Kingdom, with 101,889 copies sold; worldwide, the album has sold 500,000 copies, as of 2003.
 The album has been released with the Copy Control protection system in some regions.
 Most reviews for the album were mixed.

+In 2025, Reason was released on vinyl, for the first time, as part of that year's Record Store Day.